 - 1.1 GENERAL.
 Resolutions are not equivalent to Policies or Plans of the Society and they must not conflict with any Governance Documents of the Society.
 However, a resolution may amend an existing Policy. - 1.2 CONTENTS.
-A resolution may contain: - (a) a call to action for the Society to undertake; - (b) lobbying points which have a restricted and immediate timeframe; - (c) a stance on a specific incident or event; and - (d) a change in the unwritten operating procedures of the Society. - 1.3 EXCEPTION.
-A resolution of the Legislative Council shall not be binding on the Board of Directors, but may call for the Board of Directors to undertake a particular action or adopt a particular Policy.
-In those cases, the Board of Directors, as the highest governing body of the Society, shall consider the resolution at its next meeting. - 1.4 RESOLUTION AMENDING GOVERNANCE DOCUMENTS.
+A resolution may contain: - a) a call to action for the Society to undertake; - b) lobbying points which have a restricted and immediate timeframe; - c) a stance on a specific incident or event; and - d) a change in the unwritten operating procedures of the Society. - 1.3 RESOLUTION AMENDING GOVERNANCE DOCUMENTS.
 A resolution amending or adopting any Governance Document shall continue to have effect after the expiry of the initial resolution.